Medical Policy: 02.04.37

 The Corus CAD™ test is not a manufactured test kit and has not been reviewed by the U.S. Food and Drug Administration (FDA).
 Rather, it is a laboratory-developed test (LDT), offered by the Clinical Laboratory Improvement Act (CLIA)-licensed CardioDx Commercial Laboratory.

 Brugada Syndrome is characterized by cardiac conduction abnormalities which increase the risk of syncope, ventricular arrhythmia, and sudden cardiac death.
 Inheritance occurs in an autosomal dominant manner with patients typically having an affected parent.
-Children of affected parents have a 50% chance of inheriting the mutation.
-The instance of de novo mutations is very low and is estimated to be only 1% of cases.
+Children of affected parents have a 50% chance of inheriting the variation.
+The instance of de novo variations is very low and is estimated to be only 1% of cases.

 The diagnosis of Brugada Syndrome is considered definite when the characteristic EKG pattern is present with at least one of the following clinical features: documented ventricular arrhythmia, sudden cardiac death in a family member <45 years old, characteristic EKG pattern in a family member, inducible ventricular arrhythmias on EP studies, syncope, or nocturnal agonal respirations.

 Congenital long QT syndrome (LQTS) is an inherited disorder characterized by the lengthening of the repolarization phase of the ventricular action potential, increasing the risk of arrhythmic events, such as torsades de pointes, which may in turn result in syncope and sudden cardiac death.
 Management has focused on the use of beta blockers as first-line treatment, with pacemakers or implantation cardioverter defibrillators (ICD) as second-line therapy.